-It's not that much of an upgrade over the previous model when we first encountered it – the main difference we'd like to point out in our Apple Watch 7 is the screen, which is 20% larger.
-It still packs the impressive feature set that makes it well worthy of your consideration, or at least did until the Apple Watch 8 arrived on the scene.
+It's not that much of an upgrade over the previous model when we first encountered it – the main difference we'd like to point out in our Apple Watch 7 review is the screen, which is 20% larger.
+It still packs the impressive feature set that makes it worthy of your consideration, or at least did until the Apple Watch 8 arrived on the scene.
 Even so, it's still finds a place in our best Apple Watch feature, although it has now fallen off our pick of the best smartwatch... but only marginally.

 That package comes in five new colors, and the larger screen means everything is slightly more visible than on the Watch 6 or SE.
 It also has the always-on display that means you don’t need to raise your wrist to see the time (something the Watch SE doesn't offer) and the glass covering the attractive OLED display is slightly curved – although we couldn't really see much benefit to this.

 We had hoped for more of a design upgrade with the Watch 7 – flat edges to match the new iPhone design, an even bigger screen... something that would clearly justify upgrading to the latest version of the Apple Watch.

 The larger screen does allow for more features – for instance, you can see more of your messages or have a larger surface area for bigger buttons to tap.
 Apple also thinks this extra display space means it’s time to add a keyboard to the Watch – and we have to say we found it pretty easy to peck out messages on the Watch 7 (although dictation was just as good, and less fiddly).

 The power inside wasn't upgraded year on year, so although the chip here is called the S7, it brings no power advantage – it's just been reconfigured to allow for the slightly larger design.
 That's not to say you'll want for power, as everything runs super-smoothly on the Watch 7, with the intuitive WatchOS 8 platform out the box (pick a Watch 7 up today and it'll come running WatchOS 9) allowing you to start a workout, view images or read messages with ease.